boozallen/ads-final/README.md

 **(d)**

 We used multiple human centered design techniques and tools throughout the process.
 Our Lean UX ideation session included brainstorming with a visioning game which ultimately yielded our product charter.
 The process included hand-sketched personas, journey maps, scribbled user stories, and sketched wireframes on large pages in pairs.
-We then learned more about our users through user interviews (in person and by phone) and usability testing.
-Our personas were living documents that were updated as we learned more.
+We then learned more about our users through user interviews and usability testing.
+Our personas were living documents that were updated hroughout.
 Our hand-sketched wireframes were moved into Axure, and were tested and updated in iterative rounds of usability testing.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Human-Centered-Design.md

 **(e)**

 We began the design process by selecting a bootstrap theme that provided a close resemblance to our vision for the prototype.
 We chose this approach to help with familiarizing the team with the direction for the styling and components that we would ultimately design around.
 As our wireframes matured, we used these components as a foundation but modified the styling to meet our needs.
 We developed a design style guide to provide the team with a general reference point for our core design specifications.
-This includes: In addition to the design style guide, wireframes and a set of High Fidelity mockups were provided to provide the complete design vision for the prototype.
+In addition to the design style guide, wireframes and a set of High Fidelity mockups were provided to provide the complete design vision for the prototype.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Design-Documentation.md

 **(f)**

 We conducted user interviews with each of our hypothesized persona types.
 These personas were updated, expanded or removed based on the incoming user data.
 We conducted two rounds of usability testing (4-5 participants in each round) on wireframes created in Axure.
-These were moderated, in-person usability test sessions where the participants pulled up our wireframes and walked through unstructured impressions on layout, navigation, content and interaction.
+These were moderated in-person usability test sessions where the participants pulled up our wireframes and walked through unstructured impressions on layout, navigation, content and interaction.
 We made significant changes based on both preference and behavioral data from each round of this small-scale usability testing.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Usability-Testing.md

 **(g)**

-The prototype was developed over 10 sprints.
-This included the following:
+The prototype was developed over multiple sprints.

 Sprint 0 - Setting up our development environment, including a continuous delivery infrastructure, and going through ideation/human centered design techniques to understand the value we could create and ultimately decide what to build.